Table of Contents

 The small suspended particles are separated from the alcohol using a clarifier disc centrifuge.
 The high G-force in the centrifuge produces clear alcohol perfectly suited for downstream processing, which is often distillation.

-The removal of the smallest particles allows the distillation columns to work at high efficiency reliably.
+Removing the smallest particles allows the distillation columns to work at high efficiency reliably.

 Alcohol is a flammable liquid, and therefore alcohol processing centrifuges need to meet hazardous area classification requirements.

-Separation of these fibers and particles is essential for the trouble-free operation of the printing machinery.
+Separating these fibers and particles is essential for the trouble-free operation of the printing machinery.

 The use of filters to clarify the ink is not always feasible because the filters get clogged with paper fibers quickly and require frequent changing.

-The implementation of centrifuges has ensured the reliable operation of printing Machinery at several locations.
+Implementing centrifuges has ensured the reliable operation of printing Machinery at several locations.
 With the reduced labor and cost of filter media, the payback time of centrifuges is very reasonable.

-Similar to apple juice clarification with centrifuges, most juice clarification applications use food-grade centrifuges to clarify the juice.
+Like apple juice clarification with centrifuges, most juice clarification applications use food-grade centrifuges to clarify the juice.

 Refer to our apple juice centrifuge application above.